Azi-khalil/my-app/README.md

 # my-app
-This is the first website i made using react, i made it for my current employer
+This is the first website i made using react, i made it for my current employer.
+(This Project is still under construction)